FilipRazek/poker-hands/README.md

 # Poker hands

 A small util project to compare poker hands.
-To run it in the terminal, run `ts-node compare.ts <hand1> <hand2>`.
+To run it in the terminal, run `npm run compare <hand1> <hand2>`.

 Built with TDD, using Jest.